gve-sw/spark-bot-google-vision/README.md

-# Spark Bot framework using Ngrok
+# Spark Bot with Google Vision integration

 This Spark Bot uses Google Vision to analyze a pictures sent to it.
 You can either send a URL of an image or you can post the image itself into the spark room.